Garden City Union Free School District

-Garden City Union Free School District is headquartered at 56 Cathedral Avenue in Garden City, New York, 11530.
+The Garden City Union Free School District is an American public school district headquartered at 56 Cathedral Avenue in Garden City, New York, 11530.
+It serves nearly all of the Village of Garden City, along with small portions of the villages of Mineola and Stewart Manor.

-Its boundaries match that of Garden City.

-The Garden City Union Free School District is rated 14th in New York and 44th overall in the country.
+The Garden City Union Free School District was rated in 2020 by Great Schools as 14th in New York and 44th overall in the country.